WHO SHOULD REGISTER?

 CAN A BUSINESS CANCEL REGISTRATION?

-A business registered for VAT may apply in writing for the cancellation of the registration if that business has ceased to make taxable supplies or no longer meets the registration threshold.
+A business registered for VAT may apply in writing for the cancellation of registration if that business has ceased making taxable supplies or no longer meets the registration threshold.

 - no longer has a proper and fixed place of business;

-or is not, in the opinion of the Commissioner General, a fit and proper person to be registered.
+- is not, in the opinion of the Commissioner-General, a fit and proper person to be registered.